 Batten Disease is a lysosomal storage disorder, interfering with cells’ ability to break down wastes.
-The build-up of waste or, lipofuscin, causes cell death.
-There are multiple types of Batten.
+The build-up of waste, or lipofuscin, causes cell death.
+There are 13 known forms of Batten disease and they are referred to as CLN1-CLN14.
+The onset and life expectancy vary between the CLNs but common symptoms include visual impairment, seizures, and dementia.

 If you are considering a clinical trial for your child, please also see the Courageous Parents Network Guided Pathway on Clinical Trials.